 Self-employed compensation for a solo 401(k)

-Self-employed individuals are required by the IRS to use a particular formula to determine their compensation, which the maximum amount of employer contributions is based on.
+Self-employed individuals are required by the IRS to use a particular formula to determine their compensation, on which the maximum amount of employer contributions is based on.
 When figuring the contribution, compensation is your “earned income,” which is defined as net earnings from self-employment after deducting both:

-One-half of your self-employment tax, and
+• One-half of your self-employment tax

-Employer contributions for yourself.
+• Employer contributions for yourself.

 For more details and links to worksheets and rate tables, refer to the IRS’s Calculating Your Own Retirement Plan Contribution for self-employed individuals.